Chipdelmal/dataPy_CADi/md/python101b.md

 # dataPy: Python 101 (part 2)

-With the introductions out of the way, let's install Python in our systems and
+For the second part of the Python introduction, let's install Python in our systems (or update it), along with Anaconda (which we will use later in the bootcamp).
+With our installations in place, we will explore some deeper concept we will require throughout the course.

 <hr>